evanyeyeye/rainbow/docs/agilent_fid.rst

 The rest of the file contains the data values.
 The structure of the data body is relatively straightforward: little-endian doubles that each represent a single data value.
 These doubles are in ascending order with respect to time, so the first double corresponds to the first x-axis time.

-The data body can be visualized by the following diagram, where each double represents a data value.
+The entire file can be visualized by the following diagram, where each double represents a data value.
 The segments are not drawn to scale.

 .. code-block:: text